ABOUT BLAST MOTION

 The agency coordinated a Men’s Fitness interview that highlighted his workout routine and how the Blast Motion platform seamlessly fit in to give him the results that made him one of the rising stars of the MLB.
 To capitalize on his appearance in the All-Star game in Miami, the agency worked over a period of 3 months with the editorial team at CNET’s San Francisco headquarters to tell a sports-focused technology story.
 While the Astros were playing the Oakland A’s, we were able to negotiate time on the field before the game for a camera crew to come and film and do an interview with Correa.
 The piece was specifically timed to air airing the All-Star game for maximum impact and SEO value.
 At the same time, the agency continued supporting the newest softball product with key interviews and placements in FloSoftball and espnW and the golf product with additional interviews and leveraging the ambassadors in outlets such as Golf.com.

 By working in advance to not only brief key members, but coordinate efforts on launch day to reach thousands of journalists, the launch was a resounding success.
 MLB gained visibility into the tech and business markets with a different type of story than they had previously told, and Blast Motion earned tremendous validation in the technology, business and sports vertical markets for being selected by a venerable organization with such tremendous reach.
 At the same time, the exposure the brand gained by leveraging Correa also helped to raise his growing profile in the league.
 Key interviews with Men’s Fitness and a robust piece with CNET specifically timed around the All-Star game had far-reaching effects within the media.
 The brand was also able to attribute sales directly from those efforts.
+The strategic methodology and tactical execution paired with exceptional results garnered the most distinguished award in the PR industry, the Sabre Awards.

 With a wealth of data currently being generated, the agency is eager to tell even deeper stories about how the platform is changing how athletes train and evaluate their metrics to improve with data-driven and video insights.